Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Background and preliminaries

+\begin{rem} One may extend the definition of admissibility for a 2-regular effective labeled directed multigraph to one for an $n$-regular effective labeled directed multigraph; then the proof of Lemma \ref{graphequal} applies to an arbitrary dimensional compact almost complex $S^1$-manifold with a discrete fixed point set. \end{rem}

-The following lemma shows that we can equivariantly glue together two 4-dimensional compact connected almost complex manifolds equipped with $\mathbb{T}^2$-actions.
-The latter part of the lemma will be used to prove Theorem \ref{t11}.
-For a $\mathbb{T}^2$-action on an almost complex manifold $M$, denote by $\Sigma_M^{\mathbb{T}^2}$ the collection of multisets of the $\mathbb{T}^2$-weights at the fixed points of $M$.
+The following lemma shows that we can equivariantly glue together two 4-dimensional compact connected almost complex manifolds equipped with $\mathbb{T}^2$-actions along their free orbits.
+For a $\mathbb{T}^2$-action on an almost complex manifold $M$, we denote by $\Sigma_M^{\mathbb{T}^2}$ the collection of multisets of the $\mathbb{T}^2$-weights at the fixed points of $M$.

 \begin{lem} For $i=1,2$, let $M_i$ be a 4-dimensional compact connected almost complex manifold equipped with an effective $\mathbb{T}^2$-action.
 Then we can perform equivariant connected sum along free orbits of $M_i$ to construct a 4-dimensional compact connected almost complex manifold $M$ equipped with an effective $\mathbb{T}^2$-action, such that the action has $\Sigma_{M_1}^{\mathbb{T}^2} \sqcup \Sigma_{M_2}^{\mathbb{T}^2}$ as the collection of multisets of the $\mathbb{T}^2$-weights at the fixed points of $M$.